uzh-rpg/rpg_monocular_pose_estimator/README.md

 Disclaimer and License
 ---------------

-The RPG Monocular Pose Estimator has been tested under the following setups:
+The RPG Monocular Pose Estimator is recommended to be used with ROS-Kinetic and Ubuntu 16.04.

-* ROS-Groovy and Ubuntu 12.04
-* ROS-Hydro and Ubuntu 13.10
-* ROS-Indigo and Ubuntu 14.04

-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.
+This is research code, expect that it changes often (or not at all) and any fitness for a particular purpose is disclaimed.

 The source code is released under a GPL licence.
 Please contact the authors for a commercial license.